1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Log-in details (user name, address, date of birth, etc.)

-Usually, these details (first-party data) are already possessed by the publishers as they collect it when users sign up for newsletters, subscriptions, or any other service.
-So, a match is only confirmed when the data of the user exactly matches.
+Usually, the publishers already possess these details (first-party data) as they collect them when users sign up for newsletters, subscriptions, or any other service.
+So, a match is only confirmed when the user’s data matches.

 Deterministic matching has higher accuracy and hence, improves the user experience.
 A user doesn’t have to view irrelevant ads or offers at any point in time.
-But, deterministic matching has a drawback for publishers who don’t store email addresses and other basic information about users.
+But, deterministic matching has a drawback for publishers who don’t store email addresses and other basic user information.

-For this reason, many publishers have started to collect deterministic data to improve their targeted advertising by encouraging visitors to share their email addresses with them.
+For this reason, many publishers have started collecting deterministic data to improve their targeted advertising by encouraging visitors to share their email addresses.
 Think, freewalls.
-You can register an account with your favorite website for free so that they can deliver personalized experience while you are on the site.
+You can register an account with your favorite website for free so that they can deliver a personalized experience while you are on the site.

 One of the examples of a deterministic identifier is Google ID.
 Google generates Google ID when you create a Google account.
-Google takes advantage of its ID to identify users and personalize the ad experience across its own properties and partnered third-party sites.
+Google uses its ID to identify users and personalize the ad experience across its properties and partnered third-party sites.

-Probabilistic matching also known as implicit matching compares several data points together to identify the same user across multiple devices/channels/platforms.
-In general, a knowledge database and predictive algorithms are used by the data aggregators and identity solution providers during the identification process.
+Probabilistic matching, or implicit matching, compares several data points to identify the same user across multiple devices/channels/platforms.
+In general, the data aggregators and identity solution providers use a knowledge database and predictive algorithms during the identification process.

 In probabilistic matching, devices are linked by looking into the following data points: